kmlawson/rethinking-the-world-in-east-asia-mo3354/03assignments.md

 **Indicative Bibliography**: Divided into two sections, primary and secondary sources, offer a list of sources that you will have access to in a language you can read that you think will be useful for your essay based on your reading so far.
 For each source, include one complete sentence explaining why you think the source is useful.
 List no fewer than 12 secondary sources and no more than 30 (for this exercise).
 Sources should not merely be limited to those directly on the topic, but "climb up the ladder of abstraction" to include important works on the more general topic you can learn from.

-If you shared a draft prospectus earlier, include a copy of the first draft prospectus after your submission (obviously, this doesn't count against your word count).
-You will be **primarily** be evaluated on whether your argument clear, your scope realistic, your structure logical, and if you included an earlier draft, how you have developed your ideas in response to your first prospectus (if you have changed topics, which is not at all uncommon, you should still work on improving the quality of the proposal).
-You will be only **secondarily** marked on the overall historical merit of your proposal, whether the sources appropriate for the task, and whether the structure and scope indicated by your prospectus are well crafted.

-#### Draft Prospectus {#formative}

-You will have an opportunity (optional) to share a draft of your prospectus on Teams for our Week 4 meeting.
-We will meet in groups to get peer feedback and you may get oral feedback from me in office hours.
-I may also offer some suggestions in replies to the posts on Teams or in class.

 ## Long Essay {#longessay}

 The 4,000 word essay (including footnotes) for the course is worth 50% of the total coursework.
 It may be up to 5,000 words without penalty (as opposed to the penalty starting at 10% limit over 4,400).
 Penalties for longer essays are then are as normal.
 5,001 words receives a -1 penalty, and 5,401 a -2 penalty, 5,801 a -3 penalty and so on.